farmer-project/farmer-cli/README.md

 farmer-cli domain-remove alice_app --domain=alice-app.com
 ```

-### Deploy a on a Box
+### Deploy on a Box
-Deploying on a box means you to upgrade its version to simply fetch new changes of the branch that this box is created upon.
+Deploying on a box means you want to upgrade that box's source code to simply fetch new changes of the branch that this box is created upon.
 You provide a new `pathspec` (git branch or a git tag) and farmer fetches the new code and runs the `deploy` script if it is defined in [.farmer.yml](https://github.com/farmer-project/farmer/blob/master/docs/farmer.yml.md)
 ```sh
 farmer-cli deploy alice_app --pathspec=tags/v3.4
 farmer-cli deploy bob_app --pathspec=feature/my-new-feature